MattMS/jader/README.md

 You can test the variables in templates by including a ".json" file along with each ".jade" file.

-Any JSON file with the same basename as the Jade template will be read and passed into the template as local variables.
+Any JSON file with the same base-name as the Jade template will be read and passed into the template as local variables.